chengyili2005/SNC-Tools/README.md

 # Miller-Tools
 Some scripts I've written working at the UC Davis Speech Neuroengineering and Cybernetics lab.
+Usage & documentation is commented in the files.